BBN-Q/pyqgl2/README.md

 # QGL2 Compiler

 This is the QGL2 language compiler.
 QGL2 is a python-like language for programming quantum computers.
-It is an "assembly language" in the sense that programs directly specify gates at the physical layer, but with many of the niceties of a high-level programming language provided by the python host language.
+It is a "low-level language" in the sense that programs directly specify gates at the physical layer, but with many of the niceties of a high-level programming language provided by the python host language.